davidtavarez/pinky/README.md

 ### Contributing.

-In order to contribute, please, fork this project, create a new branch from **master** and send me the PR :)
+In order to contribute, please, fork this project, create a new branch from **master** and send me the PR.
+Also you can contribute adding more pages to the [Wiki](https://github.com/davidtavarez/pinky/wiki "Wiki") :)